DtxdF/AppJail/README.md

 **AppJail tries not to automate everything**:

 Instead of using one command to do a lot of work, it is preferable to combine small commands.
-A perfect example is `appjail makejail` which leaves the responsability to the main commands.
+A perfect example is `appjail makejail` which leaves the responsibility to the main commands.

 **AppJail is not focused on building software**: